-- Use headline style caps for all titles and headings.
+- Use headline style caps (title case) for all titles and headings.

-- If terms that stylistically begin with a lowercase letter appear in titles and headings (eg, mHealth), do not capitalize the first letter
+- If non-proper names that stylistically begin with a lowercase letter appear in titles and headings (eg, mHealth), do not capitalize the first letter.

 - Example: An mHealth Intervention for People With Dementia...

 - Although email is no longer hyphenated, because it has become a commonly used word (like eHealth), newer compounds that start with “e-” retain the hyphen.
 In such words, the “e” is considered a prefix, and only the noun should be capitalized in a heading or at the start of a sentence.

 - Example: “e-Cigarettes and Future Battles in the Fight Against Smoking” in titles, but “Minnesota health officials are planning to release results of the state’s first-ever survey on the use of e-cigarettes.”
 Other examples in titles: e-Learning, e-Patient, e-Prescribing